doppllib/doppllib.github.io/docs/DopplLibrary.md

 everything should build cleanly:

 ![Results of `dopplBuild` Task in Android Studio](./DopplLibrary-2.png)

+When that is completed, in a terminal window, navigate to the `iosServiceApiTest/` directory and run `pod install`.
+This will complete the process of creating the pods for this workspace.

 Then, double-click on the `iosServiceApiTest.xcworkspace` file in your `iosServiceApiTest/` project or otherwise arrange to open it in Xcode.
 Once